-Then you have the higher risk categories which would include such jobs as loggers, roofers, farmers, ranchers, airplane pilots, commercial divers and electrical power line repairmen.
+*The higher risk occupations which would include such jobs as professional loggers, iron workers, commercial fisherman, farmers, ranchers, airplane pilots, race car drivers, skydivers, commercial divers and electrical power line repairman.
 The statistics for these more hazardous occupations are much more likely to have on-the-job fatal accidents.

 - Loggers and Lumberjacks (usually considered the highest risk